 Jersey Shore is the first hospital in the state to offer the Acessa Procedure, a new minimally invasive treatment for a common women’s health problem

-Jersey Shore University Medical Center recently announced that Mark Martens, M.D., chief of Obstetrics and Gynecology, and Jocelyn A. Carlo, M.D., Obstetrics and Gynecology, performed the first Acessa procedures in New Jersey.
+Jersey Shore University Medical Center recently announced that Mark Martens, M.D., chief of Obstetrics and Gynecology performed the first Acessa procedure in New Jersey.
 The procedure is used for the treatment of uterine fibroids.

 Uterine fibroids are benign growths on the uterus that usually occur during childbearing years.
 While most fibroids are asymptomatic, some may grow and cause heavy menstruation, painful sexual intercourse, and urinary tract problems.
 In rare cases, fibroids may complicate pregnancy.
 As many as 3 out of 4 women have uterine fibroids by the time they reach 50.